seabbs/intro_to_tb_models/README.md

 Introduction to TB Models
 =========================

 A shiny app reproducing the models used in the Introduction to Tuberculosis modelling course practicals, run by [TB MAC](http://tb-mac.org/) at the [2017 Union conference](http://guadalajara.worldlunghealth.org/about-us).
 See the [TB MAC](http://tb-mac.org/) website for course materials and further resources.
-The model used in this course, and reproduced in this shiny app, was based on one published by [Lin et al.](http://www.who.int/bulletin/volumes/90/10/11-101436.pdf)
+The models used in this course, and reproduced in this shiny app, were based on one published by [Lin et al.](http://www.who.int/bulletin/volumes/90/10/11-101436.pdf)

 Installing the shiny app locally
 --------------------------------